brunoterkaly/building-restful-service-with-java/README.md

 We will build the restful application first, and then produce a war file.
 This war file will then be used in another blog post which will demonstrate how to containerize this restful application and scale across a cluster.

 Two types of clusters will be supported using the Azure container service.
-The first cluster will be a Mesosphere cluster, later followed up by a docker swarm cluster.
+The first cluster will be a Mesosphere cluster, later followed up by a Docker Swarm cluster.

+What is amazing about the technologies that we will be talking about is that we can create this restful service, and in a matter of minutes have that restful service running at scale across the cluster.

+That's the power of the Azure container service and of a DC/OS cluster.

+This solution is built on 100% open source technologies.

 ### This post will demonstrate